To understand that all species have some capacity for communication.

 Although all species have some capacity for communication, there is a range of abilities among species.

-Using the Animal Communication student esheet, students will go to the Orangutan U Science Update, listen to the audio file, and read the research.
+Using the Animal Communication student esheet, students will go to the Orangutan U Science Update, read the transcript, and then read the research.
+They should answer the questions about this Science Update on the Animal Communication student sheet.
 Then, as a class, discuss the questions found in the Science Update:

 - What is Rob Shumaker having the orangutans do?